Aircoookie/Espalexa/readme.md

 Espalexa only works with a genuine Echo device, it probably wont work with Echo emulators or RPi homebrew devices.
 You only need the src/dependencies folder if you compile for ESP32!

-### Usage:

-1. After downloading, fill in your WiFi information in Espalexa.ino

-2. The default is 3, but depending on how many Alexa devices you'd like to emulate, just change the DEVICES define in line 24 and add/remove name and initial state array entries from line 84 accordingly!

-3. Manually compile and upload the Espalexa.ino sketch to your ESP board via the Arduino IDE.
-Wait until sketch is fully flashed.

-4. Tell Alexa to discover devices!

-5. This sketch doesn't do anything useful on its own, but you can easily adapt the actionOn/Off/Dim functions to control a PWM led, for example.